 - 5-Axis Image Stabilisation

-It’s often overlooked as such, but the OM-D E-M5 Mark II is a surprisingly capable video camera, and it’s one that we use regularly here at Camera Jabber.
-As well as its brilliant 5-Axis Image Stabilisation, the E-M5 Mark II offers Full HD recording at frame rate options of 50, 30, 25 and 24fps, and you can record 1080p footage at 60fps which can be converted to 24fps in post-production for hi-res slow motion playback.
+It’s often overlooked as such, but the OM-D E-M5 Mark II is a surprisingly capable video camera, and at the end of 2019 Olympus replaced it with the even more capable OM-D E-M5 Mark III.
+As well as its brilliant 5-Axis Image Stabilisation, the E-M5 Mark III offers C4K recording at 24fps and 4K at 30p, 25p or 24p.
+And Full HD 1080p footage can be recorded at up to 120fps which is perfect for slow-motion playback.

 Best Olympus camera for travel and street photography